grantsmith01/DiscordWeatherBot/README.md

 # WeatherManDiscordBot
-The Weather Man Bot can tell you all the important weather details for any city, plus clothing advice!
+The Weather Man Bot can tell you all the important weather details for any city, plus clothing advice based on the weather!

 Installation process:
   Tip: For quick and easy results, use replit.com to implement the bot.